Urinalysis: Other elements

 Mucus can occur in the urine, where it appears as translucent wavy strands under the microscope.
 The presence of mucus is not a clinically significant finding, but it can be confused with hyaline casts.
 Sperm may occasionally be observed in the urine of both males and females; in female children and vulnerable adults, this can indicate sexual abuse.
+Reporting the presence of sperm in human urine (spermaturia), especially in women, is a controversial topic.
 Fat droplets and oval fat bodies may be present in a condition called lipiduria, which has various causes, most notably nephrotic syndrome.
 Contaminants from the outside environment, such as starch granules, hair, and clothing fibers, may be seen but are not reported.

 Interpretation

 The interpretation of urinalysis takes into account the results of physical, chemical and microscopic examination and the person's overall condition.
 Urine test results should always be interpreted using the reference range provided by the laboratory that performed the test, or using information provided by the test strip/device manufacturer.
 Not all abnormal results signify disease, and false positive results are common.
 For this reason, the use of urinalysis for screening in the general population has been discouraged, but it remains a common practice.

 Urinalysis is commonly used to help diagnose urinary tract infections, but the significance of the results depends on the broader clinical situation.
 In the setting of UTI symptoms, positive dipstick results for nitrite and leukocyte esterase are strongly suggestive of a UTI, but negative results do not rule it out if there is a high degree of suspicion.
 When the dipstick test is positive, microscopy is used to confirm and count WBCs, RBCs and bacteria and assess for possible contamination (signified by a high number of squamous epithelial cells in the sample).
 If UTI is suspected, particularly in complicated cases or when urinalysis results are inconclusive, a urine culture may be performed to identify microorganisms if present, obtain a colony count, and carry out antibiotic sensitivity testing.
 The colony count helps to distinguish between contamination and infection.

 If a significant quantity of bacteria is present in the urine but there are no symptoms of a UTI, the condition is called asymptomatic bacteriuria.
 Asymptomatic bacteriuria is common in elderly people and in those with long-term urinary catheters, and in most cases does not require treatment.
 Exceptions include pregnant women, in whom bacteriuria is associated with poorer pregnancy outcomes, and people undergoing some invasive urology procedures.

 A positive dipstick result for blood could signify the presence of red blood cells, hemoglobin, or myoglobin, and therefore requires microscopic analysis for confirmation.
 Intact red blood cells will normally be observed under the microscope if present, but they may lyse in dilute or alkaline samples.
 Hemoglobinuria, if unaccompanied by a high quantity of RBCs, can signify intravascular hemolysis (destruction of red blood cells inside the body).
 Myoglobinuria occurs in rhabdomyolysis and other conditions that cause breakdown of muscle tissue.